Sayan-Ghosh-25/esp-project/README.md

 # 💼 Salary Predictor App

-Welcome to your **AI-powered Employee Salary Estimator**!
+Welcome to the **AI-Powered Salary Prediction System**!
-This web app predicts the expected salary of an employee based on professional attributes like age, experience, job title, location, education level, and more.
+This intelligent web app predicts the **annual salary** of an employee based on their job profile, industry, experience level, education, and location.

 🔗 **Live App**: [Launch Salary Predictor](https://salary-predictor-sg25.streamlit.app)